Dozens of bodies recovered after violence in Central African Republic

 The rebels seized power in March, unleashing a wave of looting and killing on the mostly Christian population.
 Thousands of French and African troops have struggled to contain a flare-up in violence in the last week.

-The mostly Muslim Seleka and Christian self-defense militias have carried out tit-for-tat attacks on each other and on the local population.
+The mostly Muslim Seleka and Christian self-defence militias have carried out tit-for-tat attacks on each other and on the local population.

 Georgios Georgantas, head of an International Committee of the Red Cross delegation, said the 44 bodies were probably only a fraction of those killed in Bangui in the last two days given that his team had been unable to go into parts of the city.